 Novel Treatment of Emotional Dysfunction in PTSD

-We will first screen participants between the ages of 18 and 50 years with PTSD for the symptom of hyperarousal, as determined by subjective reporting of hyperarousal symptoms of PTSD.
-If these are present, a more extensive screening to determine the eligibility of each subject will be performed.
-This will be followed by an EEG.
-The EEG system measures event-related potentials (ERPs), which explain certain cognitive processes based on changes in the amplitude and timing of electrical changes recorded from the surface of the scalp.
-We will use an ERP task that includes combat-threatening stimuli as the novel oddball probe to assess P300 response.
-The amplitude of the P300 (positive amplitude recorded 300 milliseconds after stimulus onset) is used to differentiate between hypo-, normo-, and hyper-arousability.
-Identifying those with hyperarousal on P300 response on ERP allows for identification of PTSD patients with subjective and objective measures of hyperarousal.
+We will first screen participants between the ages of 18 and 60 years with PTSD for the symptom of hyperarousal, as determined by subjective reporting of hyperarousal symptoms of PTSD. if these are present, a more extensive screening to determine the eligibility of each subject will be performed.
+This will be followed by an eeG.
+The eeG system measures event-related potentials (eRPs), which explain certain cognitive processes based on changes in the amplitude and timing of electrical changes recorded from the surface of the scalp.
+We will use an eRP task that includes combat-threatening stimuli as the novel oddball probe to assess P300 response.
+The amplitude of the P300 (positive amplitude recorded 300 milliseconds after stimulus onset) is used to differentiate between hypo-, normo-, and hyper-arousability. identifying those with hyperarousal on P300 response on eRP allows for identification of PTSD patients with subjective and objective measures of hyperarousal.
 The participants will then be scheduled for a neuroimaging session.
-During neuroimaging, participants will have structural and functional brain scans acquired, including a functional MRI scan using the same threatening/nonthreatening stimuli, thus providing another objective measure of hyperarousal.
+During neuroimaging, participants will have structural and functional brain scans acquired, including a functional MRi scan using the same threatening/nonthreatening stimuli, thus providing another objective measure of hyperarousal.

 The research objective will be to determine if adding rTMS prior to CPT significantly alters measures of arousal and improves clinical outcome.

-a) Primary Study Endpoint: The CAPS-2 score changes for cluster [Left Quote]D[Right Quote]
+a) Primary Study endpoint: The CaPS-2 score changes for cluster 'D'

 i) monitoring for worsening psychiatric symptoms

 ii) monitoring for side effects from the TMS treatment

 * male and female veterans of Operation Iraqi Freedom or Operation Enduring Freedom (OIF/OEF)